drewblessing/gitlab-cli/doc/Commands.md

 `gitlab user edit [USER] [OPTIONS]`

-* User must be specified as a user ID.
+* [USER] must be specified as a user ID.
 Use `gitlab users` to get a list of users and their associated IDs.
+* Changing a user's username can have unintended side effects!
+Personal repository git configs will need updated and project URLs will change.

 ```
 Options: